Osaka Station

 The Osaka Loop Line

 The Osaka Loop Line is a railway line operated by JR West that circles 19 stations in central Osaka city.
-Several important destinations are on the Osaka Loop Line, and 12 of these stations also connect with other lines that service the greater Osaka area and provide intercity connections.
-In short, this is one of Osaka’s major railway lines, and is extremely useful, both for getting about inside the city, and for connecting with other cities too.
+Several important destinations are on the Osaka Loop Line, and 13 of these stations also connect with other lines that serve the greater Osaka area and provide intercity connections.
+In short, this is one of Osaka’s major railway lines, and is extremely useful both for getting around inside the city and for connecting with other cities too.

 An Osaka Loop Line Train bound for Tennoji at Kyobashi Station